JaKooLit/Ja_HyprLanD-dots/README.md

 d.)
 Gento waybar needed different package.
 Official repo waybar have unclickable workspaces

 e.)
 If you use thunar as file manager, suggested additions for thunar (thunar-volman, gvfs, gvfs-mtp (for accessing phone).
 Thunar archive plugin-ins) See Arch wiki.
 These includes thumbnails.
 Only if desired. https://wiki.archlinux.org/title/thunar

+f.) make sure scripts located at /hypr/scripts/ are executable as required. (use chmod +x or right click, properties, change permission to be executable)

+g.)
+Inspect /hypr/configs/exec.conf Choose xdg-desktop-portal to use.
+(Gentoo have different location of executables.
+Arch /usr/lib vs Gentoo /usr/libexec